dreamcatcher-tech/network/Inbox/2025-02-27 1014 NFT project management.md

 How to mint an NFT that represents the asset once the job is done ?
 The doer would create the NFT as the work to be done ? so this would be held by the task as the asset marker, and it could be any amount of NFTs or anything at all.
 We are trying to make it real, and that NFT can actually have status determined by the status of the build task.

+Set up a dreamcatcher address to take a small cut from every payment, which we can change the address, and can also return a fail so that no fees are charged.

+Properties or traits can be set so the task shows up on opensea with some meaningful properties.
+So progress can be shown as a property on opensea.

+Disputes are when conflicting updates are in existence ?

+How to attach and NFT that represents the work product ? the doer would attach this as part of the output section.
+If this was an NFT, we would just display it with its metadata.
+It gets transferred to the funders upon their acceptance of the work.

+It could be dynamic up until the point of acceptance, where its ownership transfers ? then it could stay dynamic, with some restrictions ?

+Paying a milestone payment is paying a subtask set price out of the parent funds.

+Interim deliverables can transfer things like a build permit over to the funders when they commit.
+Done by having a subtask be closed by the payment coming in.

+Profiles show how much money and work has been done, and what NFTs have been transferred, plus some base profile information.
+That can just be freeform json which we can update preiodically.

+Probably easiest if the project data structure is stored on artifact, and that way the format can be updated easily, and the cost of updates is constant.
+Plus we can get a version up rapidly.
+Then we just concern ourselves with the update functions, and approvals.